AlexeyKulaev/AiMusic/README.md

 ## Using Your Own Model

-To run this project with your own trained music generation model, follow these steps:
+To run this project with another trained music generation model, follow these steps:

 1. Select a model
 - Go to the `Models` folder in the repository